adamhb123/EasyHIDListen/README.md

 # EasyHIDListen

-EasyHIDListen is a utility program that automatically converts hex keycodes into Soarer's converter codes.
+EasyHIDListen is a utility program that automatically converts hex keycodes (read by [https://www.pjrc.com/teensy/hid_listen.html](HID Listen) into Soarer's converter codes.

 ## Installation
 If you're on Windows, all you need to do is download and run the standalone executable.